Azure/azure-sdk-for-c/CONTRIBUTING.md

 - **DO** submit all code changes via pull requests (PRs) rather than through a direct commit.
 PRs will be reviewed and potentially merged by the repo maintainers after a peer review that includes at least one maintainer.
 - **DO NOT** submit "work in progress" PRs.
 A PR should only be submitted when it is considered ready for review and subsequent merging by the contributor.
 - **DO** give PRs short-but-descriptive names (e.g. "Improve code coverage for Azure.Core by 10%", not "Fix #1234")
-- **DO** refer to any relevant issues, and include [keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) that automatically close issues when the PR is merged.
+- **DO** refer to any relevant issues and include [keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) that automatically close issues when the PR is merged.
 - **DO** tag any users that should know about and/or review the change.
 - **DO** ensure each commit successfully builds.
 The entire PR must pass all tests in the Continuous Integration (CI) system before it'll be merged.
 - **DO** address PR feedback in an additional commit(s) rather than amending the existing commits, and only rebase/squash them when necessary.
 This makes it easier for reviewers to track changes.